superluminar-io/aws_fundamentals_workshop/docs/labs/lab_5/1_hands_on.md

 ## Prerequisites

-For this lab, continue with the stack you created in labs 3 and 4.
+For this lab, continue with the stack you created in Labs 3 and 4.
 If you need to start fresh or restore the previous setup, use the following link to get the starting code: FUTURE_LINK

 Ensure you have the necessary dependencies: